chrisrink/reddit-lite/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run storybook`

+Launches the storybook portal.<br>
+Storybook(https://github.com/storybooks/storybook) is a development environment for UI components.
+It allows you to browse a component library, view the different states of each component, and interactively develop and test components.

+Use the knobs and actions panels to configure the React Components

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>